 I’ve seen many people go for the cheapest foods like high fat beef mince, sausages and ham most of the time, as they’re tasty, convenient and cheap.
 But cheap beef mince is very high in saturated fats, while processed meats like sausages and ham contain nitrites, which have been proven to cause serious health problems.

-Is being frugal this way worth it at all?
+Is saving money by being frugal this way worth it at all?

 Many young people save on food.
 In a bid to cut their living costs, they often live on snacks like chips, chocolate bars and even candy.
 Others eat fast food on a daily basis, as it’s more affordable.
-When warned not to save on his meals, my son has always protested that peers at his college look healthy despite consuming tons of unhealthy foods.
-But it’s a matter of time before young people suffer ill-health in the form of cardiovascular disease, diabetes and other severe ailments that compromise their quality of life.
+When warned not to save on his meals, my son has always protested that his college peers look healthy despite consuming tons of unhealthy foods.
+But it’s really a matter of time before such young people suffer ill-health in the form of cardiovascular disease, diabetes and other severe ailments that will compromise their quality of life.